PLCnext/CppExamples/README.md

 ## Contributing

 You can participate in this project by submitting bugs and feature requests.
-Further more you can help us by discussing issues and let us know where you have problems or where others could struggle.
+Furthermore you can help us by discussing issues and letting us know where you have problems or where others could struggle.

 ## Feedback

-Provide information how feedback can be given e.g.:

 * Ask a question in our [Forum](https://www.plcnext-community.net/index.php?option=com_easydiscuss&view=categories&Itemid=221&lang=en).
 * Request a new feature or Example to be added on [GitHub](CONTRIBUTING.md).
 * Vote for [Popular Feature Requests](https://github.com/PLCnext/CppExamples/issues?q=is%3Aopen+is%3Aissue+label%3Afeature-request+sort%3Areactions-%2B1-desc).